QEWD-Courier/QEWD-Courier-Packages/README.md

-# Ripple-QEWD-Transforms
+# QEWD-Courier-Packages
-repo for collection of transforms available to/ used by the Ripple QEWD middleware
+repo for collection of microservices/transforms available to/ used by the QEWD-Courier middleware